Top 10 Most Expensive RV Repairs

 For the travel Trailer?

 Suspension involves a series of items on your rig that could lead to costly labor hours and replacement parts.
 Towing an 11,000-pound travel trailer invites issues, no matter the capability of your towing vehicle.
 These parts deteriorate over time with added mileage and wear-and-tear.
-Suspension issues with a travel trailer can range between $1,000 to $3,000.
+Suspension issues in need of a travel trailer repair can range between $1,000 to $3,000.

 Covered by a service contract?